codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 ### Deploy from an un-packaged chart

-This is the most simple pipeline for Helm.
+This is the simplest pipeline for Helm.
 The Helm chart is in the same git repository as the source code of the application.

 {% include image.html
 lightbox="true"